maria/cdl_tests/README.md

 class UserFactory(factory.Factory):
-    # This will raise an error for now, uncomment it when
-    # we create a Django app
-    #FACTORY_FOR = 'User'

     # Generate random strings for Users names, like: Name-1
     firstname = factory.Sequence(lambda n: "FirstName-%s" % str(n))
     lastname = factory.Sequence(lambda n: "LastName-%s" % str(n))